 SUMMER ASSIGNMENTS: Summer assignments provide a head start for fall learning and help students retain skills and knowledge gained the previous year.
-Teachers have distributed materials and/or spoken with students in the following classes with summer assignments: all English classes, Spanish 2/3/4, AP Biology, AP Calculus, AP Chemistry, AP European History, AP Government , and AP U.S. History.
+Teachers have distributed materials and/or spoken with students in the following classes with summer assignments: all English classes, HAP Biology, AP Calculus AB, AP US History, AP Government and Theology classes.

 All English Classes:

-Students in AP Biology are required to read the first three chapters of the text and complete the assignments as directed on the link below:
+HAP Biology: Students are required to read the first three chapters of the textbook and complete the assigments as directed on the link below

-AP Government: In order to prepare for the upcoming semester of AP Government, students are asked to complete the following assignment.
+In order to prepare for the upcoming semseter of AP Government, you are asked to complete the following assignment.
 You will be expected to have this ready on the first day of school.

 Theology Classes: This course is highly recommended by the Theology Department.
 Many previous students took the course and enjoyed it.